 Accion is a national non-profit business lender.
 The typical first-time loan offered by Accion is around $10,000, but Accion does offer broad loan options of all sizes and types to fit each individual small business owner’s needs.
 Their lending program is extremely successful.
 Approximately 97% of Accion-funded companies are still in business when interviewed one year after receiving their loans.

-Unlike traditional banks and other lenders, Accion takes a holistic lending approach to funding small businesses.
+Unlike traditional banks and other lenders, Accion takes a holistic lending approach to fund small businesses.
 Accion looks beyond the typical numbers, such as the FICO score, and gives weight to the unique strength and character of each small business.
 They want to get to know you as a person and an entrepreneur, rather than just a list of numbers.
 Accion recognizes the vital importance of women-owned small businesses, granting many loans to women, minorities, and lower-income clients.

 Accion also partners with business owners every step of the way.
 This individualized attention starts with the loan application itself.
 Lending consultants help prospective business owners prepare the best loan application they can.